Natural Gas System Frequently Asked Questions

 We are working under the oversight of regulatory agencies, including the California Public Utilities Commission (CPUC) and the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration (PHMSA), as well as the National Transportation Safety Board (NTSB).
 Our work is continuing as we diligently review our records, and monitor, survey, and test pipelines throughout our entire natural gas pipeline system.
 Our top priority in 2011 and beyond is the safety of our natural gas system.

-Since September 2010, PG&E has taken significant initial actions to improve the safety and operations of PG&E's natural gas system – and the safety of the communities we serve.
+Since September 2010, PG&E has taken significant actions to improve the safety and operations of PG&E's natural gas system – and the safety of the communities we serve.

-- Conducted practice drills with first responders
+- Conducted more than 300 workshops with first responders

 Why did you reduce pressure in some of your pipelines?

-What can I do to make myself / my family/ my employees safer?
+What can I do to make myself / my family/ my employees safer

 There's safety in knowledge, so it's important we all: